 The pickups are paired with a five-way selector switch that simply multiplies the ways you can shape your sound.

-When people talk about electric guitars, you will rarely hear anyone mentioning Yamaha.
+When people talk about axe, you will rarely hear anyone mentioning Yamaha.
 In most people’s eyes, they are a brand that does bass and acoustic guitars, and that’s about it.

-While they certainly don’t have an overwhelmingly diverse range of electric guitars, they have one model that makes up for it.
+While they certainly don’t have an overwhelmingly diverse range of axes, they have one model that makes up for it.
 Yamaha Pacifica PAC112V is a true gem of affordable guitars, and here’s why.

 This guitar mimics a Strat theme molded into Yamaha’s own body made of alder.
 The neck is a maple unit with a rosewood fingerboard with dot inlays.
 This guitar comes with one humbucker and two single coils which are all controlled by a five-way selector switch.
 The bridge is a tremolo design that works great and holds a tune just fine.